jonescompneurolab/hnn-core/doc/contributing.md

         ```

     - To make something clear: yes, this means that you are responsible for making sure
-      your proposed, un-merged code changes are compatible with `upstream/master` before
+      your proposed, un-merged code changes are compatible with `upstream/main` before
       we are willing to merge them, even if `upstream` is being updated as you are
       developing your own code.
 We are happy to help you with this process as well; for
       example, you are free to make a Pull Request that has merge conflicts with
-      `upstream/master` or our tests, and ask for help in fixing the
+      `upstream/main` or our tests, and ask for help in fixing the
       incompatibilities.
-But we will never rebase `upstream/master` itself -- *all
+But we will never rebase `upstream/main` itself -- *all
       rebasing and merge conflicts need to be handled on the feature-branches, not on
-      `master`.*
+      `main`.*

 10. Assuming the last rebase succeeded, that's it!
-Your `master` branches and your
+Your `main` branches and your
     `cool-feature-2` are now up to date against the latest commits, and you can continue
     developing on `cool-feature-2`.
 Note that you only strictly need to do this process
     if your Github Pull Request explicitly says that your changes cannot automatically